High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Transducer performance model

-We use independently calibrated values for $n_\text{lock}\gamma_\text{lock} = 2\pi\cdot380$~Hz and $\nth\gammam = 2\pi\cdot4150$~Hz.
 The expression used for $\Naddup$ is analogous, and only includes the first term as the contribution from $\neffo$ is immeasurably small due to the improvements in our filtering of the optical pump.
 The microwave circuit occupation $\neffe(\Gammae)$ is obtained in downconversion and upconversion from the respective fits in Fig.~\ref{fig:mwNoise} to the electrically measured and optomechanically inferred values of $\neffe$.

-\subsection{Operating using a Helium Battery in a cryogen-free dilution refrigerator}
+\section{Operating using a Helium Battery in a cryogen-free dilution refrigerator}

 We use a BlueFors LD400 dilution refrigerator outfitted with the Helium Battery option to allow us to turn off the pulse tube for approximately 2 hours of continuous low-vibration measurement time.
 During this time, the 50~K temperature stage gradually heats up to approximately 100~K, and the resulting thermal expansion causes the optical mode matching factors to change by approximately 20\%.
 To account for this, we periodically measure the mode matching factors, and interpolate these measured values in analyzing our optomechanical measurements.
 In comparison with the helium precooled dilution refrigerator used in Ref.~\cite{brubaker2022optomechanical}, we observe increased vibration of the optical cavity that we attribute to bubbling of the liquid helium in the battery.
 This vibration drives a $\sim$20~kHz vibrational mode of our optical cavity that the PDH lock to our laser can only partially suppress, resulting in increased optomechanical backaction from the locking beam, due to fast fluctuations of the locking beam detuning.